 Before joining -BLANK- University, you can choose to come from a High, Middle or Low Class family.
 High Class families will have more dosh to spend, and will be respected more by some faculty members.
 However High Class students will have lower Toughness.
 Middle Class students will be the most balanced in terms of dosh and base stats.
-Lower Class students will have high Toughness but lower Dosh resources to call on like Bonn-o-Tron.
+Lower Class students will have high Toughness but lower Dosh resources to call on.

 Base Stats include: